What are you craving?

 Have you ever gotten a food craving so bad your mouth started watering just thinking about it?
 Why do you think your body craves that certain food?
 When you dwell on a thought, you begin to give life to it.
 Eventually, those thoughts turn into actions.

-- What is one sinful craving you need to starve?
+- What is one craving you need to starve?
 How can you begin to do that today?